-Responsibilities: To manage the group's financial affairs, to contribute to the management of the group's business and to the implementation of the strategy and policies approved by the board.
+Responsibilities: Manage the group's financial affairs, contribute to the management of the group's business and implement the strategy and policies approved by the board.

 Qualifications: BSc (Hons) Mathematics, Chartered Accountant (ACA), Fellow of the Association of Corporate Treasurers (FCT).